 Quakers were heavily involved in Pennsylvania’s new government and held positions of power in the first half of the 18th century, before deciding their political participation was forcing them to compromise some of their beliefs, including pacifism.

-Other famous Quakers include author James Michener, philanthropist Johns Hopkins and John Cadbury, founder of the chocolate business bearing his name.
+Other famous people who were raised as Quakers or participated in the religion include author James Michener; philanthropist Johns Hopkins; actors Judi Dench and James Dean; musicians Bonnie Raitt and Joan Baez; and John Cadbury, founder of the chocolate business bearing his name.

 Quaker Religion Today

-Today, there are more than 300,000 Quakers around the world, by some estimates, with the highest percentage in Africa.
+Today, there are approximately 400,000 Quakers around the world, by some estimates, with the highest percentage in Africa.

 There are different branches of Quakerism; some have “programmed” worship services that are led by pastors, while others practice “unprogrammed” worship, which is done in silence (those who are inspired can speak) without the guidance of a pastor.